benmiller314/dsam2024fall/plans/week-02.md

 * **create a GitHub account** if you don't already have one.
     - Think about your username: it can, but need not, indicate your real name or match your other online profiles.
 (Pros and cons either way.)
 * **install the [GitHub Desktop](https://desktop.github.com) app** and any dependencies it recommends.
 (NB: This may take up to 20 minutes, so please don't wait until the morning of class.)
     - NB: If you get an error saying it's not an approved app from the app store, don't worry: it's safe!
-In this case, istead of double-clicking to open the installer, right-click and choose "Open" to give yourself permission to open it anyway.
+In this case, instead of double-clicking to open the installer, right-click and choose "Open" to give yourself permission to open it anyway.

 and **read**: